-Before reaching San Jose we had commented already how different everything looked from where we live.
+Before reaching San Jose we had commented already on how different everything looked from where we live.
 It is about the driest area of Spain, so vegetation is sparse and the colors of the landscape were all different hues of brown and cream.
 The small villages were populated with little white houses, often only 1 floor high.
 I really got the feeling of being in another country.

-The fact that it is so dry here has made this area a magnet for film production.
+That it is so dry here has made this area a magnet for film production.
 The Almeria area is famous for the spaghetti western made there.

 Exploring San Jose

 We parked on the main street and had a little lunch.
 Afterward, we went across the street to the 1 star Hostal to check in.
 It had a good clean room with a small balcony where we unpacked and did a bit of computer work.

 Then we made a brisk walk along the boulevard and small marina.
 A tremendous wind was blowing, and it made a beautiful and rough sea and caused the sand from the beach to convert into a Sahara storm.
 We did not last too long and found refuge in a pleasant restaurant next to our Hostal for an excellent dinner with some wine.